Last updated September 2013 (in other words, quite a bit out of date!)

 Since the age of 7 I’ve been very interested in computer technology, especially computer programming.
 My first program was written in Logo and moved a robotic turtle around the classroom floor.
 Most of my childhood coding was in BASIC (BBC, GW, Quick and Visual varieties.)

-By the time I left high school I’d already had my first payed job as a part-time network administrator of a local primary school (yay Novell Netware!) and had entered the world of ‘enterprise’ software by creating a database-backed end-to-end application.
+By the time I left high school I’d had my first payed job as a part-time network administrator of a local primary school (yay Novell Netware!) and had entered the world of ‘enterprise’ software by creating a database-backed end-to-end application.

-My university studies were somewhat formal, and I was lucky to be in the vicinity of some outstanding minds, especially my tutor Carroll Morgan.
+My university studies were somewhat formal, but I was lucky to be in the vicinity of some outstanding minds, especially my tutor Carroll Morgan.
 I was lectured by Tony Hoare once but unfortunately was far too ignorant (or possibly hungover) to understand his lectures.
 The more practical elements of my studies included a course on a crossover between software and hardware design (somewhat based on Occam and the Transputer) which landed me my first ‘hardware compilation’ job at Altera.

 I left DigitalRum after 18 months to join ThoughtWorks.
 My 4 years there were a fantastic experience and learning opportunity.
 I got to travel, work on some great projects, learn new technologies and methodologies, and meet some people that became amazing friends.
 While at ThoughtWorks I also managed to start writing a little, presented at some conferences, and also co-ran the CruiseControl.NET and Tree Surgeon open source projects, which at the time at least came to be used by thousands of teams across the world.